PratikWayase/system-design-Handbook/README.md

 Takes over the chat sessions with the most recent replicated state.
 Ensures the conversation continues without requiring the customer to reconnect.

+#### Failover Pattern

+The failover pattern is an essential high-availability strategy in distributed system design.
+It ensures uninterrupted service during system failures by seamlessly transitioning operations to a backup system.
+Failover is critical for minimizing downtime and ensuring service reliability in mission-critical applications.

 ## System availability in Numbers